notacoderr/Mavoric/README.md

 # Mavoric
 Mavoric is a plugin designed to enforce the generic functions of MC:BE.
 Mavoric is designed to execute and enforce general cheat detection powerfully without a hassle. <br />
 **Note:** Mavoric is intended to be lightweight in terms of a fully functional anticheat.

+## Developers
+If you use any code present here, please have the code reference this repository.

 ## Information
 Mavoric is still currently in development and I can not insure that you will recieve a 100% bug free experience.